Everyone loves Mexican food, but there’s a question if menudo is keto-friendly.1

 The truth is, there’s a pesky ingredient in menudo that adds tons of carbs so it should be avoided at all cost, or the ingredient should be removed entirely even though it’s a staple in the soup.

-Of course, there’s substitutes are possible and each is reviewed below, but there’s 13 keto Mexican foods that you and your family can eat without fear of being kicked out of ketosis or exceeding the 20-50 grams of carbs per day that’s usually allowed on keto.1
+Of course, there’s substitutes are possible and each is reviewed below, but there’s 13 keto Mexican foods that you and your family can eat without fear of being kicked out of ketosis or exceeding the 20-50 grams of carbs per day that’s usually allowed on keto.2

-How Many Net Carbs in Menudo?
-Are Menudo Carbs Keto?
+How Many Net Carbs are in Menudo?

 Recipes for this delicious Mexican soup can vary, causing the net carbohydrates to be different depending on the ingredients used.
 Variations made with hominy, corn, beans, or even topped in saltines or another cracker of choice can lead to a higher carbohydrate content.
 The amount eaten per serving, as well as the ratio of soup and protein to other ingredients, plays an important factor.